cormacjmollitor/Shelter-Map/README.md

 # ShelterMap (2nd Place 2018 UBC Local Hack Day Winner)
-ShelterMap is a web app that allows homeless people to easily find nearby shelters while allowing facilities to track statistics in order to distribute resources more efficiently.
+ShelterMap is built in response to the growing homelessness problem in the Greater Vancouver area.
+Sheltermap is a web app that allows those who are experiencing homelessness to easily find local shelters in their community.
+It also gives social wokers the ability to keep track of who uses their facilities through a centralized database.
+Long-term trends are generated which allows policy makers to visualize the impact of the current social support system.

 ## Getting started